Edited by Manuel Padilla Cruz

 The paper adopts and modifies Austin’s (1962) notion of perlocutionary effects and argues for recognizing the significance of such effects in communication.
 I draw a parallel between persuasion, which has received much attention in RT and is believed to be intrinsically linked to comprehension, and other effects, such as amusement or taking offence.
 I hypothesise that the latter occur not merely as consequences of interpretations consisting in an explicature and a set of implicatures, but that they may also have some impact on the inferential path and ultimately on the outcome of the comprehension process.
 To support this view, I refer to selected psychological findings on the inseparability of cognition and affect in stimuli processing.

 Cited by 2 other publications

-This list is based on CrossRef data as of 24 december 2021.
+This list is based on CrossRef data as of 25 may 2022.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
 Any errors therein should be reported to them.